-A network is an identity in Umbrella and is defined by the public IP space of the network itself.
+To Umbrella, a network is an identity and is defined by the network's public IP space.
 All traffic originating from that IP space is identified as coming from that network in Umbrella.
-Thus, to add a network to Umbrella you add the public IP space, or IP range, to define the scope of identity.
+Thus, to add a network to Umbrella you add the public IP space, or IP range, to define the scope of the identity.
 For network identities, both IPv4 and IPv6 IP addresses are supported; however, dynamic IP addresses are only supported for IPv4.

 Once the identity has been added, you'll need to build policies to extend Umbrella's protection to any device that connects to the internet from behind that network.
 For more information, see Create and Apply Policies.

-First, determine what the IP address of your network is.
+First, determine the IP address of your network.

 - Go to http://www.whatismyip.com.

-Your IP address and location is displayed.
+Your IP address and location are displayed.
 Both IPv4 and IPv6 IP addresses are displayed.

 - In Umbrella, navigate to Deployments > Core Identities > Networks.